Each woman missionary already lives in Asia. In preparation for ministry, she has gone through three years of intensive ministry training.

 Originally published: March 2014

-Sisters of Compassion are specially trained women missionaries with a deep burden for showing Christ’s love by physically serving the needy, underprivileged and poor.
+Sisters of the Cross are specially trained women missionaries with a deep burden for showing Christ’s love by physically serving the needy, underprivileged and poor.
 After completing Bible college—and often several years of ministry—they go through an advanced six-month course of study, learning about leprosy care, family counseling, hygiene education and other practical ministries.

 Before these women missionaries re-enter the field, they don a uniform of humility.
 Made of handspun fabric, the traditional saris they wear mirror the clothing once worn by the lowliest servants in Asia, immediately showing everyone that the women missionaries have come without any agenda but to love others.